Changes in Star Wars re-releases: Cloud City

 New establishing shots were added to Cloud City, which according to Lucas were added partially because director Irvin Kershner was dissatisfied with the limitations of the location's set.
-The additions create some inconsistencies with later shots.
-Another shot has a railing added to it, which does not reflect properly.
+The shots include new buildings that seem to disappear when the original matte paintings are shown.
+Similarly, windows were added to a number of interior shots, but do not appear in others.
+An interior corridor was reworked to become an open balcony with a low rail, the reflection of which erroneously passes through those of the characters.
 New shots of Cloud City's citizens reacting to Lando Calrissian's evacuation orders were also added.
 (Note: A Wired writer opines that "The frantic pace of our heroes trying to escape is now interrupted by shots of characters we've never seen and will never see again.")

 In the 1997 edition, the scene of Luke dropping down the chute to escape Vader was modified to include an audible scream—created using the sound of the Emperor screaming as he falls down the shaft in Return of the Jedi; this received criticism and was removed in later releases.

 Ending

 Following the initial limited theatrical release, Lucas added three exterior shots to the denouement to clarify that Lando and Chewbacca are on the Falcon, not the Rebel frigate that Luke, Leia, and the droids are on.

-In the 1997 edition, a line of Vader's dialogue was replaced and a shot of his shuttle landing in his Star Destroyer (using stock footage of the second Death Star from Return of the Jedi in which Moff Jerjerrod appears) was inserted into the sequence in which Luke uses the Force to contact Leia.
+In the 1997 edition, a line of Vader's dialogue as he prepares to depart Cloud City was replaced, and a shot of his shuttle landing in his Star Destroyer was inserted (using stock footage for Return of the Jedi) into the sequence in which Luke and Leia communicate via the Force.
 Wired calls this "Yet another addition that answers a question no one had."